sjoerdvankreel/firefly-synth-2/static/Manual.md

 This controls a couple dozen hand-picked per-voice modulatable parameters.<br/>
 You can control things like voice-level pitch/gain and osci-level pitch and gain.<br/>
 Perhaps more interesting is the ability to affect voice-level echo, FX, LFO and envelopes in a group.<br/>
+This allows for neat tricks like have C4 dry but with a fully-wet reverb on C5 (this idea came to me from a github ticket - thanks!).<br/>

 The envelope stretch parameter results in unequal voice length for voices in a group.<br/>
 In this case, the group as a whole is "gone" only when the last voice exits.<br/>
 Normally this is not a concern, but it does come into play when using CLAP polyphonic modulators.<br/>